Tyronita/StreamingBench/docs/model_guide.md

 # Model Settings Guide
-In order to properly evaluate a given LM, we require implementation of a wrapper class subclassing the `model.modelclass` class, that defines how the streamingbench should interface with your model.
+In order to properly evaluate a given MLLM, we require implementation of a wrapper class subclassing the `model.modelclass` class, that defines how the streamingbench should interface with your model.
 This guide walks through how to write this subclass via adding it to the library!

 ## Setup